Dragon Wing Begonia Plant Growing And Care Tips

 Flowering and Fragrance

-Dragon red-wing begonia produces clusters of small tuberous (bell-like) scarlet-red flowers from late spring to fall (till the beginning of frost season), further enhancing the plant’s attractiveness.
+Dragon red-wing begonia produces loose clusters of small tuberous (bell-like) white, pink, or scarlet-red flowers from late spring to fall (till the beginning of frost season), further enhancing the plant’s attractiveness.

-This begonia hybrid species is heat-tolerant and continues to bloom and add color to landscapes even during blazing temperatures.
+This begonia hybrid species is heat-tolerant and continues to bloom, adding color to landscapes even during blazing temperatures.

 However, it cannot tolerate much cold and is winter hardy to USDA hardiness zones 9 to 11.

-When grown in other USDA zones, it is recommended to dig up the dragon wing begonias before the beginning of the frost season or bring the containers indoors.
+When grown in other USDA zones, it is recommended that the dragon wing begonias be dug up before the beginning of the frost season or that the containers be brought indoors.

-Store the plants in a dormant condition in a cool and dry place through the winter season.
+Store the plants in a dormant condition in a cool and dry place through winter.

-While the cane begonia handles sun or shade and can easily tolerate full sun, it is recommended to provide it with partial shade, particularly when the temperature is very high.
+While the cane begonia can handle sun or shade and can easily tolerate full sun, it is recommended that it be provided with partial shade, particularly when the temperature is very high.

-An ideal site to grow the cane begonia variety is one where it gets some afternoon shade, good air circulation, and protection from strong winds.
+An ideal site for growing the cane begonia variety is one that gets some afternoon shade, good air circulation, and protection from strong winds.

-Just like the red-wing begonia can tolerate full sun, it can survive in full shade, but it will have an effect on flowering.
+Just like the red-wing begonia can tolerate full sun, it can survive in full shade, but it will affect flowering.

-The hybrid Dragon wing grows the best and produces more flowers when it continues to get bright, indirect sunlight (part sun) year-round.
+The hybrid Dragon wing grows best and produces more flowers when it receives bright, indirect sunlight (part sun) year-round.

 Watering and Feeding

-Begonia ‘Dragon Wing Red’ prefers moist soil, so water the soil adequately and regularly enough to maintain the soil moisture.
+Begonia ‘Dragon Wing Red’ prefers moist soil, so water the soil adequately and regularly to maintain moisture.

 However, make sure not to over-water.

-When it comes to watering dragon red wing begonia, watering less is better than over-watering because the plant is somewhat drought tolerant.
+When watering dragon red wing begonia, watering less is better than over-watering because the plant is somewhat drought tolerant.

 The rule of thumb for watering dragon begonias is to let the top 2″ – 3” inches of soil get dry between waterings.